n8henrie/n8henrie.github.io/_posts/2011-07-08-hashtags-in-notes-and-calendar-events.md

 categories:
 - tech
 ---
-**Update Oct 09, 2012:** _In contrast to previous versions of iCal, the search function on OSX 10.8’s Calendar.app seems to be appropriately differentiating between “hashtag” and “#hashtag.”
+**Update Oct 09, 2012:** _In contrast to previous versions of iCal, the search function on OSX 10.8's Calendar.app seems to be appropriately differentiating between "hashtag" and "#hashtag."
 Nice! —n8henrie Tue Oct 9 17:41:13 MDT 2012_

 <div>
   <div>